 To fund these loans, Ziegler sell church bonds to investors, who become “bondholders.”
 The principal the bondholders invest is loaned to the church that has issued the bonds, and each bondholder receives a fixed rate of fully taxable interest, payable semiannually, on the principal they have invested.1

 These bonds are issued in book-entry, which means no physical certificate is issued.
-They are eligible investments for a tax-deferred self-directed individual retirement account (IRA).
-Church bonds are issued in denominations of $1,000, and the minimum investment is $5,000 (or $3,000 in IRAs).
+Church bonds are issued in denominations of $1,000, and the minimum investment is $5,000.